lc525/sensor-temp-humidity-sht40-rs/README.md

   A temperature of 23.89 degrees Celsius will be stored as 23890 and and a humidity of 56.2% will be stored as 56200.

-  With the fp feature, users of the API can directly convert back to SI units using an utility function which takes a Measurement and returns an SIMeasurement.
+  With the fp feature, users of the API can directly convert back to common units using an utility function which takes a Measurement and returns an MeasurementFp.
 Unless you need this convenience, it is probably best not to enable "fp" and propagate values as integers until just before displaying them to an end-user.